aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 <span class="image">![Add Reader](x86_writer_instance.png?raw=true)</span>
 We are going to simulate the same OLTP workload in x86 instance.

-4. Repeat simulated OLTP workload using sysbench in r5.large instance.
+## 4. Repeat simulated OLTP workload using sysbench in r5.large instance.

 Run the sample OLTP workload by running the following command in your Cloud9 environment.
-Replace [Cluster-endpoint] with your cluster end-point.
+Replace `[Cluster-endpoint]` with your cluster end-point.

 ```
 sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[Cluster-endpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --time=600 --threads=16 --tables=25 --table-size=1000000 --report-interval=1 run
 ```
 The above workload will run for 10 minutes.
-After letting this test run for ~5 minutes, observe the CloudWatch metrics for current Graviton2 writer instance by clicking on the **DB identifier** and going to the **Monitoring tab**.
+After letting this test run for **~5 minutes**, observe the CloudWatch metrics for current Graviton2 writer instance by clicking on the **DB identifier** and going to the **Monitoring tab**.

 <span class="image">![Add Reader](x86_metrics_monitoring.png?raw=true)</span>

-After reviewing the metrics, navigate to RDS Performance Insights in the RDS console.
+After reviewing the metrics, navigate to  <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html" target="_blank"> RDS Performance Insights </a> in the RDS console.
 Select Graviton2 writer instance in the drop down menu.

 <span class="image">![Add Reader](x86_PI_Counter_metrics.png?raw=true)</span>